 One of the things that I didn't do when I started all of this, and in hindsight, it was probably a mistake, was to visit a doctor.
-I'll explain why I didn't in a moment.
-That said, if you are reading this because you know that you want to lose some weight, then talk to a professional before starting anything.
+You'll see why in a moment.
+That said, if you are reading this because you know that you want to lose a bunch of weight, then talk to a professional before starting anything.
 Seriously.

 It was really early in 2015 -- really early.
 Probably January 2nd or 3rd.
-What I remember, almost like it was yesterday, was frustration.
+What I remember, almost like it was yesterday was frustration.
 Frustration that I had noticed that my pants had stopped fitting properly, and I was generally uncomfortable all the time.
 I stepped on the scale that morning, disappointed that it came back with 337.8 lbs.
 It was ridiculous, but only in so much as I didn't want to have to buy new pants.
-I didn't see a doctor, because this started out as me being cheap.
-It backfired.

 Being an IT person, I didn't have any idea about where to start.
 I know a few people who have done the whole "no carb" thing.
 What was undeniable about that approach was that I've never seen it work long term for anyone I know.
 I've watched people lose a bunch of weight, re-introduce carbs, and put it all back on again.
 And I seriously like bread and pasta.
 Like most Americans I suppose.